DeveloperSuccess/DeferredTaskManager/README.md

 All these interfaces are public, but, in fact, only the `IDeferredTaskManagerService` is used for external interaction.
 The implementation of each module can be redefined by adding its own dependencies and logic (which is why they also have public interfaces).

-Modules can be reimplemented by sending them to the DI`services registration method.AddDeferredTaskManager` of custom types.
+You can redefine modules by sending custom types to the DI `services.AddDeferredTaskManager` registration method.
 The type being redefined must be inherited from one of the above public interfaces.

 ### 2️⃣ Creating a Background Service
 An example is the creation of a background service for `DeferredTaskManager<string>`: